segmentio/segment-docs/src/connections/destinations/catalog/actions-s3/index.md

 * **Enhanced Delivery Controls**.
 The destination provides advanced options for batch size controls and file naming conventions.
 These controls can help optimize efficiency and simplify data retrieval workflows.

-## Getting Started
+## Getting started
-Setting up the AWS S3 (Actions) destination is a straightforward process designed to help you quickly configure and deploy standardized event data to your Amazon S3 bucket.
+Setting up the AWS S3 (Actions) destination is a straightforward process designed to help you configure and deploy standardized event data to your Amazon S3 bucket.
 Follow these steps to get started:

 ### Prerequisites
 Ensure you have the following in place before configuring the AWS S3 (Actions) destination: